loopbackio/loopback-next/docs/site/DEVELOPING.md

 However, we do recognize that often a breaking change is the most sensible thing to do.
 When that time comes:

-- Describe incompatibilites for release notes
+- Describe incompatibilities for release notes
 - Look for more breaking changes to include in the release: search for comments containing `TODO(semver-major)` and `@deprecated`.
 - Update list of supported versions

-### Describe incompatibilites for release notes
+### Describe incompatibilities for release notes

 In the pull request introducing the breaking change, provide a descriptive [footer](#footer-optional) explaining the breaking change to our users.
 This